Limestone in Virginia

 Source: Library of Congress, A map of the state of Virginia, constructed in conformity to law from the late surveys authorized by the legislature and other original and authentic documents (1859)

-Virginia has different types of rocks rich in calcium carbonate, including limestone, dolomite, marl, and travertine.
+Virginia has different types of rocks rich in calcium carbonate, including limestone, dolomite, marl, marble and travertine.

 In contrast, once-similar Mars had an atmosphere with a higher percentage of sulfur.
 When dissolved in the oceans that once existed on Mars, the resulting sulfuric acid prevented the precipitation of limestone and dolomite.
-Rovers sent to Mars are finding sulfur-rich minerals in the places where water once existed, whereas earth's oceans are coated in calcium-rich minerals.1
+Rovers sent to Mars are finding sulfur-rich minerals in the places where water once existed.
+In contrast, Earth's oceans are coated in calcium-rich minerals.2

 Within what is now Virginia, the oldest limestone accumulated as much as 750 million years ago at a time when Virginia was part of the supercontinent Rodinia.
-During or after the failed rifting event, when volcanic eruptions and eroding sediments created the formations around Mount Rogers, the sediments were metamorphosed into marble.
-Local tradition holds that a block of stone from a quarry in Grayson County near Troutdale was used in the construction of Grant's Tomb.2
+During or after a failed rifting event, volcanic eruptions and eroding sediments created the formations around Mount Rogers.
+Heat from the vulcanism metamorphosed limestone-rich sediments into marble.
+Local tradition holds that a block of stone from a quarry in Grayson County near Troutdale was used in the construction of Grant's Tomb.3

 active and abandoned limestone quarries are located at Front Royal on the Shenandoah River